How to do AB testing in Webflow: A step by step guide

 Now click "Link to Analytics" — because you can't run any experiences (aka experiments aka tests) without a Google Analytics account.

-Finally, ignore the Settings > "Setup Instructions" and ignore "Install the Optimize snippet."
+Finally, note in Settings > "Setup Instructions" and copy the code snippet under "Install the Optimize snippet."
+We'll need this later.

 Set up or adjust Google Tag Manager